-- Use a phone or headphones. - Use dual computer monitors.
+- use a phone or headphones. - use dual computer monitors.

+- use a touchscreen or tablet.

-- Leave their seat or get up for any reason, unless specifically instructed by the proctor.
-A 15-minute break will be offered to all candidates at the halfway point of the examination. - Talk or read the test questions aloud.
+- leave their seat or get up for any reason, unless specifically instructed by the proctor.
+A 15-minute break will be offered to all candidates at the halfway point of the examination.

+- talk or read the test questions aloud.